 Bicycle and pedestrian advocacy (Austin, 2016 – Present)

 Adam has led and won several grassroots bicycle and pedestrian infrastructure campaigns, mobilizing thousands of people to support safer walking and bicycling.
-As a board member and volunteer with Safe Streets Austin, Adam has spearheaded several successful campaigns, including protected bicycle lanes on Congress Avenue and 5-miles of protected bicycle lanes and pedestrian improvements on Shoal Creek Boulevard, a crucial north-south bike artery between north and central Austin.
+As a board member and staff member with Safe Streets Austin, Adam has spearheaded several successful campaigns, including protected bicycle lanes on Congress Avenue and 5-miles of protected bicycle lanes and pedestrian improvements on Shoal Creek Boulevard, a crucial north-south bike artery between north and central Austin.

 Neighborhood Block Parties (Austin / San Francisco, 2014 – Present)